 Image courtesy of the ROM – Zuul

-There are a number of galleries at the ROM as well, including the Gallery of Chinese Architecture, Prince Takamado Gallery of Japan, a Roman Gallery and the Schad Gallery of Biodiversity.
+There are a number of galleries at the ROM as well, including the Gallery of Chinese Architecture, Earth’s Treasures, a Roman Gallery, the Schad Gallery of Biodiversity and more!

 Image courtesy of TH Jckson Huang